a-wong99/newto-project-repo-main/SQL Projects/Project 1/README.md

 ## SQL Project 1- DVD rentals
 Project 1 involved a DVD rentals database, and required me to write SQL queries to answer 24 questions in total related to DVD rentals.
-The Microsoft Word file contains screenshots of the SQL queries I used to answer each question.
+The Microsoft Word file contains each question, and the screenshots of the SQL queries I used to answer each question.